 Now, of course, we're not talking large desert plains with palm trees, more just a small area to remind us of the days Jesus spent in the desert, & space where we could pause, pray, or play.

 To make our desert sand tray we used a clean seed tray & some play sand.
-We placed our sand tray on a small table against a wall in our hallway which meant we would pass it every day as we left/entered the house.
+We placed our sand tray on a small table against a wall in our hallway which meant we would pass it every day as we left or entered the house.
 As purple is the liturgical colour of Lent we covered the table with a square of purple cloth before placing the sand tray on top.
 (I should point out that our hallway has a wooden floor so any stray sand could be swept up easily.
 Alternatively, you could place the small table in a large storage box which would catch any escaping sand.)

-We explored our sand tray at the beginning of Lent last year, & talked about how the Bible tells us that Jesus entered the desert by himself, & we wondered how lonely Jesus must have felt with nothing, & nobody for company, & wondered if he was scared.
+We explored our sand tray at the beginning of Lent last year, & talked about how Jesus entered the desert by himself.
+We wondered how lonely Jesus must have felt with nobody for company, & wondered if he was scared.
 Then we talked about how Jesus would've prayed to God in the desert & how God was always with him.

 Over the next few days as we passed the desert sand tray we: